sharmashivanand/wp-real-time-social-proof/readme.txt

 == Changelog ==

+= 2.2.6 =
+* Added several filters to allow third-party addons to hook in.

 = 2.2.5 =
 * Bugfix: Social-Proofs to be shown on singular must take priority over global ones.
 * Several translation updates.